ldzoid/damn-vulnerable-defi-v2/README.md

 ## 6 - Selfie

-Goal of this challenge is to drain all funds from **SelfiePool.sol**.
+The goal of this challenge is to drain all funds from **SelfiePool.sol**.
 It looks kind of obvious here:

 ```solidity
 function drainAllFunds(address receiver) external onlyGovernance {